 Masahiro Kawakami is a third-generation maker of tenugui, loosely translated as towel art.
 However, unlike the typical western use, it could serve as a belt or a head cover.
 While intended to be used as hankies, towels or wrapping, many are hung as wall art—fastened to simple scrolls or framed under glass.
 To learn more: https://tenugui-fujiya.jp/e/

-Yuzo Mouri
+Yuzo Mori

 BAMBOO CREATIONS